Rishabh20539011/Custom_BGR/README.md

 ```

-6. Start the application by getting direct link through our pod
+6. Start the application by getting a direct link through the frontend pod

 ```
 minikube service frontend-service

 ```